+PART 1: GENERAL 4

+1. Title 4

+2. Legislative Authority

+3. Date of Enactment

+4. Commencement

+5. Application of the Law

+6. Interpretation

+7. Administration of the Law

+PART 2: GENERAL REGULATIONS ON THE PROCESSING OF PERSONAL

+DATA 5

-8. General Requirements
+8. General Requirements 5

-9. Requirements for Legitimate Processing
+9. Requirements for Legitimate Processing 5

-10. Processing of Sensitive Personal Data7
+10. Processing of Sensitive Personal Data

 11. Transfers out of the DIFC - Adequate Level of Protection

-12. Transfers out of the DIFC in the Absence of an Adequate Level of Protection
+12. Transfers out of the DIFC in the absence of an Adequate Level of Protection

-13. Providing Information where Personal Data has been Obtained from the Data Subject.
-10
+13. Providing Information where Personal Data has been obtained from the Data S

-14. Providing Information where Personal Data has not been obtained from 11
+14. Providing Information where Personal Data has not been obtained from 10

-15. Confidentiality
+15. Confidentiality 11

-16. Security of Processing 12
+16. Security of Processing 11

-PA RT 3: RIGHTS OF DATA SUBJECTS 14
+PART 3: RIGHTS OF DATA SUBJECTS 13

-17. Right to Access to and Rectification, Erasure or Blocking of Personal Data 14
+17. Right to Access to and Rectification, Erasure or Blocking of Personal Data 13

-18. Right to Object to Processing
+18. Right to object to Processing 13

-PART 4: NOTIFICATIONS TO THE COMMISSIONER OF DATA PROTECTION 15
+PART 4: NOTIFICATIONS TO THE COMMISSIONER OF DATA PROTECTION ON 14

-19. Requirement to Notify the Commissioner of Data Protection 15
+19. Requirement to notify the Commissioner of Data Protection 14

-20. Register of notifications 15
+20. Register of notifications 14

-21. Duty to notify changes 16
+21. Duty to notify changes 15

+PART 5: COMMISSIONER OF DATA PROTECTION 16

-21. 22.
-Commissioner of Data Protection Appointment of the Commissioner of Data
+22. Appointment of the Commissioner of Data Protection 16

-Protection

-22. 23.
-Appointment of the Commissioner of Data Protection Delegation powers of the Commissioner of Data Protection
+23. Delegation powers of the Commissioner of Data Protection

-23.24.
-Removal of the Commissioner of Data Protection
+24. Removal of the Commissioner of Data Protection

-24.25.
-Resignation of the Commissioner of Data Protection
+25. Resignation of the Commissioner of Data Protection

-25.26.
-Powers and Functions of the Commissioner of Data Protection
+26. Powers, Functions and Objectives of the Commissioner of Data Protection

-26.27.
-Production of Information
+27. Production of Information.

-27. 28.
-Regulations
+28. Regulations

-28.29.
-Funding and Fees
+29. Funding

-29.30.
-Annual Funding of the Commissioner of Data Protection
+30. Annual Funding of the Commissioner of Data Protection

-30.31.
-Accounts

-31.32.
-Annual Report

-PART 6: REMEDIES, LIABILITY AND SANCTIONS

-32.33.
-Directions

-33.34.
-Lodging Complaints and Mediation

-35. General contravention 26

-36. Administrative imposition of fines

-34. Application to the Court

-35.37 .
-Compensation